mdn/browser-compat-data/schemas/compat-data-schema.md

 - `chrome`, Google Chrome (on desktops)
 - `chrome_android`, Google Chrome (on Android)
-- `edge`, MS Edge (on Windows), based on the EdgeHTML version, and later on Chromium versions
+- `edge`, Microsoft Edge (on Windows), based on the EdgeHTML version (before version 79), and later on the Chromium version
 - `firefox`, Mozilla Firefox (on desktops)
 - `firefox_android`, Firefox for Android, sometimes nicknamed Fennec
 - `ie`, Microsoft Internet Explorer (discontinued)